NeurodataWithoutBorders/neurodatawithoutborders.github.io/_pages/best_practices.md

 # Best Practices

-The following document is a summary of a meeting of NWB:N developers, contributors and early adopters at the Hackathon #6 at HHMI Janelia Research Campus on May 16th, 2019.
+The goal of the following document is to provide users of the NWB:N with additional guidelines on common best practices to facilitate consistent use of the standard and help avoid common problems.

 ### Authors
 Oliver Ruebel, Andrew Tritt, Ryan Ly, Benjamin Dichter, ...